Inland waterways freight transport - quarterly and annual data

 Main statistical findings

 Following the economic crisis in 2008, activity in Inland Waterways transport has been very volatile.
 Measured in TKm, activity increased sharply in the first three months of 2010.
 However, the industry failed to sustain this improvement in 2011 and fell back again before a further recovery in 2012, followed by an increase in 2013 and declines again in 2014 and 2015 (Figure 1).
 A stabilisation can be observed in 2016 with increases of 1 % and 3 % in national and transit transport, respectively, and with a 2 % decrease in international transport, leading to an overall very slight decrease by 0.2 % at the total level (Table 3).
-The trend went in the other direction in terms of tonnes with an increase of 1 % for national, a slight decrease by 0.1% for international transport and a rise of 0.7 % at the total level (Table 4).
+The trend went in the other direction in terms of tonnes with a increases of 1.5 % for national, 0.4 % for international transport, resulting to a rise of 0.9 % at the total level (Table 4).

 The main contributors to the EU inland waterways transport performance (in TKm) were by far Germany and the Netherlands.
 Transport on inland waterways between these two countries accounted for more than 70 % of the EU inland waterways transport performance in 2016 (Table 3).
 In 9 countries, the transport performance (in tTKm) has decreased in 2016.
 The largest decrease was observed for Finland by20 %, followed by Luxembourg by 19 %.
 The decrease observed by Germany was the one impacting the most the EU levels with a loss of almost 1 billion TKm in 2016 compared to 2015.
 In contrast, the Lithuania, Poland and Slovakia registered the largest increases in 2016 of 25 %, 23 % and 22 %, respectively.